 Cash bonuses are solely discretionary based upon the approval of the Board.
 In determining whether to award cash bonuses, the Compensation Committee considers the operational performance of the Company relative to its operating plan, management's ability to meet specified performance milestones including revenue growth, progress on clinical trials, business development achievements, and cost containment, as well as individual performance indicators.
 Prior to 2018, the Compensation Committee had not offered executives annual cash bonuses but instead awarded bonuses in the form of restricted stock units.
 However, beginning in 2018, following its review of the Company's overall compensation philosophy, the Compensation Committee determined to award a mixture of cash bonuses and incentive equity awards to executives in recognition of the Company's performance and the performance of each executive.
-Cash bonuses and incentive equity awards were awarded to executives for 2022, and these cash bonuses were paid in the first quarter of 2023.
+Cash bonuses and incentive equity awards were awarded to executives for 2023, but in the interests of conserving cash, the executive team elected to accrue and delay the payment of these cash bonuses to be paid at a later date.